Lipen/formal-methods-course/lec-dafny.typ

 }
 ```

-The last constructed condition _implies_ the required postcondition:
+The last constructed condition _implies_ the required post-condition:
 $
   (x >= 10) and (a = x + 3) and (b = 12) and (y = a + b) imply (y >= 25)
 $

 #pagebreak()

-Now, let's go _backward_ starting with a postcondition at the last statement:
+Now, let's go _backward_ starting with a post-condition at the last statement:

 ```dafny
 method MyMethod(x: int) returns (y: int)